mmr1998/mmr1998/README.md

 ![](https://visitor-badge.laobi.icu/badge?page_id=mmr1998.mmr1998) [![Github](https://img.shields.io/github/followers/mmr1998?label=Followers&logo=Github)](https://github.com/mmr1998)

 ## :walking_man: About Me 😀
-I’m a self-motivated Fresh Computer Science graduate who has More than 4 Years of professional work experience as a ASP.NET developer.
-I am committed to continuous learning, currently pursuing an MSc in Artificial Intelligence with Business Strategy at Aston University, Birmingham, UK, which allows me to explore AI-driven innovations for business applications..
-Along with it, I also work as a freelancer at [FIVERR](https://www.fiverr.com/mmr1998).
+I am an experienced Full-Stack Software Developer with over 4 years of professional experience in designing and developing scalable applications using the .NET framework, SQL Server, and modern frontend technologies like React.
+I am committed to continuous learning, currently pursuing an MSc in Artificial Intelligence with Business Strategy at Aston University, Birmingham, UK, which allows me to explore AI-driven innovations for business applications.
+Skilled in building web and mobile applications, contributing to SaaS platforms, and adhering to Agile principles.
+Adept at delivering high-quality software solutions that meet client requirements while maintaining excellent coding standards. .
+Along with it, I also work as a freelancer at [FIVERR](https://www.fiverr.com/mmr1998) and [UPWORK](https://www.upwork.com/freelancers/~018b15d7ba74ae5efd).
 From that, I have also gained the capability of clients handling and work on under extreme pressure.
 So, I believe I would make an excellent addition to your team.

 #### A bit more about me :bowing_man:
 - 🔭 I’m currently Working as a ASP.NET Developer.
 - 🌱 I’m Now learning & Working With ASP.NET 5+ and Angular 12+.